 The UK’s biggest Halloween event is taking place in Glasgow, and it’s GlasGLOW time!
-This year, guests are taken on a journey back in time to the ancient land of dinosaurs.
-Between October 26 and November 13, Glasgow Botanic Gardens will be transformed into the prehistoric tundra where dinosaurs and active volcanoes will prove that time does not have amnesia.
+This year, guests are taken on a journey to another dimension of the spooky land of Ghostbusters.
+Between October 27 and November 12, Glasgow Botanic Gardens will be bringing chills and thrills to guests of all ages as well as some feel-good interactive light installations.
 The trail takes around 60 minutes and will make you contemplate the fragility of our existence.
 Now that’s what we call scary!

-Scary film scores like you’ve never heard them before surrounded by candlelight.
-Visitors will have the chance to witness a unique performance on October 26.
-A Halloween Candlelight concert, dedicated to spooky season, Candlelight: Halloween Film Scores & Classics, will play modern Halloween tunes, such as Michael Jackson’s Thriller and This Is Halloween, alongside sinister-sounding classical numbers.
-A selection of eerily familiar theme tunes will also be on the agenda, so listen out for the likes of Stranger Things and Psycho.
+Beloved film scores like you’ve never heard them before surrounded by candlelight.
+Visitors will have the chance to witness a unique performance on October 28.
+A unique candlelit concert, dedicated to all of our favourite films this spooky season, Floating Candlelight: Movie Soundtracks, will play well-known tunes, such as Mary Poppins Supercalifragilisticexpialidocious, La La Land – City of Stars and James Bond 007 – Skyfall.
+A selection of more familiar theme tunes will also be on the agenda, so listen out for all the feel-good melodies and enjoy the floaty ride.

-Spooktacular has arrived in Glasgow from October 7 and will stay until October 31, taking place in the green car park at Silverburn, Pollok.
-The fairground features the likes of an epic rollercoaster, thrill rides for thrill seekers, a festival wheel with the best view of Glasgow, ‘little pumpkin’ rides and a scare maze.
+Spooktacular has arrived in Glasgow from October 6 and will stay until October 29, taking place in the green car park at Silverburn, Pollok.
+The fairground features the likes of an epic rollercoaster, thrill rides for thrill seekers, a festival wheel with the best view of Glasgow and ‘little pumpkin’ rides.
 There are over 15 rides for you to choose from, all of which are included with the ticket.
-The tickets get you unlimited access to all rides for the duration of your four-hour session alongside being able to explore the Scare Maze, food and drink village, photo opportunities, games and attractions.
+The tickets get you unlimited access to all rides for the duration of your four-hour session alongside being able to explore the food and drink village, photo opportunities, games and attractions.